AdaCore/training_material/courses/fundamentals_of_ada/080_expressions.rst

 * "Universal" quantified expressions

-   - Predicate is true for :ada:`all` element of the set
+   - Predicate is true for :ada:`all` elements of the set

 * "Existential" quantified expressions